nkrishnan244/Structure-From-Motion-2018/ReadMe.txt

      onto the 3D point cloud.
   4) Use non-linear triangulation for the other cameras to add points.
   5) Repeat these steps for each pair of images.

+  The original images can be found as well.